BrendanParmer/NodeToPython/README.md

 ## Future
 * Expansion to Shader and Compositing nodes
 * Copy over referenced assets in the scene (Collections, Objects, Materials, Textures, etc.)
-* Automatically format code to be PIP compliant
+* Automatically format code to be PEP8 compliant

 ## Potential Issues
 * This should work on Unix-like systems (macOS, Linux), but I haven't tested it on Windows yet.
 If you use Windows, please let me know if you encounter any issues.